Director of Religious Education:

 Enrolling your child in Religious Education class will be more effective if attendance is consistent.
 Regular attendance at class helps children learn and become part of their class.
 Frequent absence makes it difficult for the child to grasp new concepts.
 Also, it prevents them from developing a sense of community and identity as a Catholic.
 Belonging to a community is central to what it means to be Catholic.

-Classes begin the first weekend after Labor Day and end mid-May.
-Most classes are currently held each Sunday from 9:40 a.m. to 10:50 a.m. between the Masses.
+Classes begin the first weekend after Labor Day and end late April to early May.
+Sunday classes are held from 9:40 a.m. to 10:50 a.m. between the Masses.
 Parents are invited to join the Adult Formation Groups that meet at the same time.
 Students in grades seven and eight are invited to also attend Youth Group.

 Diocesan guidelines require students to attend two years of religious education prior to receiving the sacraments of Reconciliation and Eucharist, and two years again, prior to receiving Confirmation.

-First Reconciliation and First Holy Communion are celebrated in the second grade.
-First Reconciliation takes place in February and First Holy Communion in May.
+First Reconciliation and First Holy Communion are celebrated in second grade.
+First Reconciliation takes place in February and First Holy Communion in late April or early May.

 Confirmation is held during eighth grade or in the fall of ninth grade depending on the schedule from the bishop.
 Students prepare for this sacrament in seventh and eighth grades by studying the Sacraments, the laws of the church, and the teachings of Jesus.
 In particular, the Works of Mercy and Beatitudes are covered both in class and through the commitment each student makes to perform community and church service.
 Students also are required to meet Spiritual Formation Requirements.
 All students are expected to attend seventh and eighth grade Religious Education classes to receive the Sacrament of Confirmation unless they are enrolled in a Catholic school or home-schooled based on an approved Catholic curriculum.